centreon/centreon-documentation/versioned_docs/version-23.04/reporting/migrate.md

     mysql mysql < repair_mysql_upgrade.sql

-    Download the file here: [repair_mysql_upgrade.sql](../assets/reporting/administrate/repair_mysql_upgrade.sql)
+    Download the following file: [repair_mysql_upgrade.sql](../assets/reporting/administrate/repair_mysql_upgrade.sql)

-> Be sure to copy the the custom report & ressources you designed to your
+> Be sure to copy the the custom report & resources you designed to your
 > new reporting server in the same folders.

 ## Move generated reports